Leila4988/infovis-group21/Process.md

 ### To-dos
 #### 1.Create a user story

 Simon is an art historian who wants to research on colour usage influenced by paint production during Industrialisation.
 One of the main invention of this period is the collapsible tin paint tube.
 It not only offers a range of pre-mixed colours but also is portable.
 The painters do not need to grind pigments and mix their colours anymore.
-Simon wants to have more statistically on how this factor influenced the artists during that.
+Simon wants to have more statistically insignts on how this factor influenced the artists during that period.
 He expects to see more usage of colours in the nature because the artists can now work on oil painting in outdoor environment instead of the studios.
 He also wants to see whether some pre-mixed colours’ usage increase significantly due to the convenience.

 References
 http://www.webexhibits.org/pigments/intro/industrialization.html